Kim Moon-soo (novelist)

 Kim Moon-soo (김문수; 1939–2012) was a Korean novelist.
 In his early works, he delves into an ordinary life of an individual being destroyed by the tragedy of the Korean War and the introduction of industrialism.
 In his later works, he deals with the conflicts between materialism and traditional ethics during the expansion of industrialization.

-Life
+Biography

 Kim Moon-soo was born in Cheongju, Chungcheongbuk-do, South Korea in 1939.
 He attended Dongguk University for his undergraduate and Kookmin University for his graduate degree.
 When Kim was a freshman, he won Jayu Shinmun New Writer's Contest for his first short novel Oeroun Saram (외로운 사람 Lonely People) in 1959, and later won Chosun Ilbo New Writer's Contest for Idanbuheung (이단부흥 A Revival of Heresy).
 Since 1967, he has worked as a writer and a worker in the editorial department at a publishing house.
 Moreover, he served as a professor at Hanyang Women's University and later at Dongguk University, and worked in an active member at the Korean Writers’ Association and the Korea P.E.N.
 As a vigorous writer for 40 years, he published 10 novels, 90 novellas and short novels until he died due to his chronic disease in 2012.